Cognitive Processes and Educational Practice

 Outcome 1: Students will be able to explain the role of cognitive processing and memory to learning and instruction.

-Outcome 2: Students will be able to analyze learning and instruction to determine the presence and nature of cognitive processing.
+Outcome 1: Students will be able to analyze learning and instruction for the roles that processing and memory play.

 Goal 3